oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

 - Use IAM credentials to log into and query the database
 - Use a IAM Token to connect to and query the database

-### Prerequisites
-This lab assumes you have:
-- Completed Lab 1 & Lab 2

 ## Task 1: Connect to the database as your OCI user.

 1. Create IAM credentials for your OCI user